lgbouma/cdips/README.md

 Some possible answers include "find planets", "measure stellar rotation periods", and "find weird variable stars".
-This question is also in many cases applicable to any time-series data, and some of the tools contained are developed with that generality in mind.
+This question is also in many cases applicable to any time-series data, and some of the tools in this repository are developed with that generality in mind.

 Directory contents are as follows.